Jun 19, 2017

 Warnings and alerts:

-One long blast: warning signal, ex. when you are coming around a bling bend
+One long blast: warning signal, ex. when you are coming around a blind bend

 The most important part of boating is staying safe.
-Summer can be the best time for family days on the water or night cruises, but remember to keep these tips in mind next time you take the boat out!
+Summer can be the best time for family days on the water or night cruise.
+Remember to keep these safety tips in mind next time you take the boat out on busy waters!